gregadc/cookiecutter-flask-all-in-one/README.md

 }
 ```

-You can list the tokens and revoke them if you want
+You can list your tokens and revoke them if you want
 ```bash
 curl -X GET -H "Content-Type: application/json" -H "Authorization: Bearer $NEW_ACCESS http://localhost:5000/api/tokens
 ```